xdividr/dreamcloud-docs/styleguide.rst

-Whether it's using a list to better organize your items, or using a graphic to better illustrate a concept, good formatting will ensure that your readers are prepared to quickly handle the task at hand.
+Whether it's using a list to better organize your items, or using a graphic to better illustrate a concept, good formatting ensures that your readers are prepared to quickly handle the task at hand.

 Avoid the 'wall of text'